 The Construction Industry Scheme

 For those working in the construction industry, the compliance requirements of the Construction Industry Scheme needs to be coped with.
-At AVASK, we can assist you to comply with the onerous requirements of the Scheme for your business in the Winchester area.
+At AVASK, we can assist you to comply with the onerous requirements of the Scheme for your business in the Southampton area.

 The Construction Industry Scheme (CIS) sets out special rules for tax and national insurance (NI) for those working in the construction industry.
 Businesses in the construction industry are known as ‘contractors' and ‘subcontractors'.
 They may be companies, partnerships or self employed individuals.